 - The best months to visit are between March and November.
 In the winter it is very cold, and most of the exhibits are outside, spread over the large grounds.

-- Choose from our China Museums Tours, or contact us to tailor-make a China tour.
+- Contact us to tailor-make a China tour.